Skip to main content

 Imagine a one-minute video promoting a regional town as a holiday destination.

-An IA1 paragraph could quote a single phrase from the voiceover, name three of these substrate features, and argue what is at stake for regional towns when their representation in tourism material rests on this substrate.
-That is the dot point at IA1 work.
+An IA2 spoken section could quote a single phrase from the voiceover, name three of these substrate features, and argue what is at stake for regional towns when their representation in tourism material rests on this substrate.
+That is the dot point at IA2 work.

-QCAA sampleIA1 persuasive task: Examine the cultural assumptions about success that underpin two contemporary Australian texts (a documentary, a feature article, a podcast episode, a campaign advertisement) and argue what is at stake when these assumptions go unexamined.
+QCAA sampleIA2 persuasive spoken task: Argue to a public audience that the cultural assumptions about success underpinning two contemporary Australian texts (a documentary, a feature article, a podcast episode, a campaign advertisement) deserve to be examined, and name what is at stake.

 Show worked answer →

-A 25-mark IA1 on cultural assumptions needs the assumptions surfaced and the stakes named.
+A 25-mark IA2 spoken response on cultural assumptions needs the assumptions surfaced and the stakes named, in a register that lands for the ear.

-QCAA sampleIA2 analytical task: Analyse the cultural values that underpin a set literary text from another time, place or culture, using a critical perspective of your choice.
+QCAA sampleIA1 extended-response task: Engage a public audience in a conversation about the cultural values that underpin a set literary text from another time, place or culture, drawing on a critical perspective of your choice.

 Show worked answer →

-A 25-mark IA2 on cultural values needs the text held against its own moment plus a critical lens applied.
+A 25-mark IA1 on cultural values needs the text held against its own moment plus a critical lens applied lightly, in a register the public audience will follow.

-Thesis.
-Name the cultural values the text appears to take as default (industriousness, deference to authority, the propriety of marriage, the naturalness of empire, the honour of revenge) and name the critical perspective you will use to interpret them.
+Name the cultural values the text appears to take as default (industriousness, deference to authority, the propriety of marriage, the naturalness of empire, the honour of revenge) and name the critical perspective you will draw on to interpret them.

-Paragraph 3: critical lens.
-Apply your chosen perspective (feminist, postcolonial, Marxist, queer, ecocritical) to make the text's values visible as constructions.
+Apply your chosen perspective (feminist, postcolonial, Marxist, queer, ecocritical) lightly to make the text's values visible as constructions.
 The lens is the tool, not the conclusion.

-Markers reward precise textual moments, the lens used as a tool rather than as a slogan, and a claim that registers complexity inside the text.
+Strong IA1 responses reward precise textual moments, the lens used lightly as a tool rather than as a slogan, and a claim that registers complexity inside the text.

 Related dot points